Crown Heights Tenant Union: Protests against building developments

 In February 2018, Crown Heights residents voiced their displeasure about the redevelopment of the old spice factory, originally Consumer's Park Brewery, located at 960 Franklin Avenue.
-The developer, Continuum, sought a rezoning of the site to create six towers between 15 to 37 stories high.
+The developer, Continuum, sought a rezoning of the site to create six towers between 15 and 37 stories high.
 Local activist Alicia Boyd stated "we are now considering the idea that we can negotiate to have a 40-story building impede on the garden when the whole reason it was downzoned was to protect it".
 Esteban Giron, a member of the CHTU and part of Community Board 9's land use committee called the proposal "the equivalent of neighborhood rezoning", saying "this is major".

 In September 2020, the Seventh-day Adventist Church on Park Place planned to partner with Hope Street Capital to develop a 180-unit building on the grounds surrounding the church; the Church said they needed the money for repairs and to fund a bilingual school program they ran.
 The development would require approval by the Landmarks Preservation Commission.
 Locals opposed due to concerns the structure would be out of place in the landmarked historic residential area, would remove green space, and would obstruct views.
 The neighborhood group Friends of 920 Park started a petition that reached over 5,000 signatures opposing the development.
 The CHTU and Crown Heights North Association also released statements against the project.
 In their statement, the CHTU said "Turning over any part of this property to become luxury studios and one-bedrooms – unsuitable for and far beyond the reach of the families that built this neighborhood – would undoubtedly further gentrify our community through secondary displacement."

 In April 2021, local tenants and organizations including the CHTU and Save Associated repeatedly rallied outside the home of Midwood Investment and Development's CEO to protest a 30-day eviction notice he had sent the Associated Supermarket at 975 Ave.
 Michael Hollingsworth, a city council candidate and CHTU member since 2016, stated that the closure would create a food desert in the area.
 A representative from Midwood said the owner of the supermarket had known of the planned re-development for at least 5 years and refused offers to help relocate, so protestors should direct attention there.